How we analyze the nutritional value of our recipes

 - Because nutrient calculations are estimates, numbers are rounded according to the software program and the FDA’s established rounding rules for product labels.

-- If salt and pepper is recommended as “season to taste” they are not included in the analysis.
+- If salt and pepper are recommended as “season to taste,” they are not included in the analysis.

-- Where there is a range of amount of an ingredient, the smaller portion or amount is used.
+- Where there is a range for the amount of an ingredient, the smaller quantity or amount is used.

-- Broth an stock are assumed to be salted unless recipe specifies lower sodium.
+- Broth and stock are assumed to be salted, unless otherwise stated.

-- Marinades: Unless a pre- and post-weight is given, 10% absorption is assumed.
+- For marinades, unless a pre- and post-weight is given, 10% absorption is assumed.

-- Alcohol: Alcohol retention is calculated using data from research conducted by the University of Idaho, Washington State University and the USDA Agricultural Research Service Nutrient Data Laboratory.
+- Alcohol retention is calculated using data from research conducted by the University of Idaho, Washington State University, and the USDA Agricultural Research Service Nutrient Data Laboratory.